Why We’re Moving to Google Cloud Platform

 - Data encryption at rest: this is an option in RDS and it’s not straightforward if you have replicas in different availability zones.
 GCP does this by default, no configuration required, so it’s quite simply more convenient.

 Note: Amazon provides a proprietary database compatible with MySQL called Aurora.
-Perhaps Aurora would fair better against Google Cloud SQL.
+Perhaps Aurora would fare better against Google Cloud SQL.
 We tried it once but never switched as its performance was poorer than the RDS MySQL we were using (contrary to the 5x improvement Amazon claims on their marketing page).

 Both Amazon Web Services and Google Cloud Platform are mature hosting platforms with bucketloads of services and features on offer.
 We only need to draw on a couple of them, however, and with that in mind Google Cloud Platform pulls away as a clear winner when it comes down to a service that’s right for us.